OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 1. **Find the bucket address**

    * On the OpenTopography website, open the Tahoe National Forest 2013 LiDAR dataset page.
-   * In the “Data Access” or “Download Options” section, copy the S3 URI.
+   * In the "Data Access" or "Download Options" section, copy the S3 URI.
 It looks like:

      ```text
      s3://pc-bulk/CA13_Guo/